Voluntary Disclosure and Personalized Pricing: Introduction

-Two key ideas drive this result.
+Two key ideas drive these results.
 First, voluntary disclosure and personalized pricing together amplify competition between firms.
-Nearly indifferent consumers benefit from the ability to credibly communicate their flexibility, intensifying competition for their business, while consumers with a strong preference for the product of one particular firm can hide this preference.\footnote{Of course, the firms will interpret this non-disclosure as a signal and update accordingly.} Second, even in the absence of competition, consumers can benefit from sending coarse signals that pool their valuations.
-These pools are constructed in such a way that a monopolist finds it optimal to sell to every type within that pool, and therefore everyone within that pool pays the price of the consumer type that has the lowest valuation in that pool.
+Nearly indifferent consumers benefit from the ability to credibly communicate their flexibility, intensifying competition for their business, while consumers with a strong preference for the product of one particular firm can hide this preference.
+Although firms interpret this non-disclosure as a signal of strong preferences, the resulting prices are still lower than without disclosure.
+Second, even in the absence of competition, consumers can benefit from sending coarse signals that pool their valuations.
+These pools are constructed in such a way that a monopolist finds it optimal to sell to every type within each pool.
+Therefore every consumer within a pool pays the price of the consumer type that has the lowest valuation in that pool.
 Disclosures lead to price discounts that benefit every consumer type.
 The take-away is that offering consumers control---and possibly building tools that coordinate the sharing of data for consumer benefit---may make personalized pricing attractive \emph{even in the absence of better matching.}

-\paragraph{A Preview:}We build on the problem of a monopolist choosing what price to charge a consumer whose valuation he does not know.
-We augment that classical problem with a ``verifiable'' disclosure game, as in \cite{grossman:81-JLE} and \cite{milgrom1981good}: before the monopolist sets her price, a consumer chooses what ``evidence'' or hard information to disclose about her valuation.
-We study both those disclosure environments in which evidence is \textbf{simple}, where a consumer can either speak ``the whole truth'' (reveal her type) or say nothing at all, as well as those in which evidence is \textbf{rich}, where a consumer can disclose facts about her type without having to reveal it completely.\footnote{We borrow this terminology from \cite{hagenbach2017}.} We first study simple and rich evidence structures in a monopolistic environment, and then use those results to characterize behavior in a competitive market.
+\paragraph{A Preview:}Although we are interested in both monopolistic and competitive markets, we start with the problem of a monopolist choosing what price to charge a consumer whose valuation he does not know.
+We augment that classical problem with a ``verifiable'' disclosure game, as in \cite{grossman:81-JLE} and \cite{milgrom1981good}: before the monopolist sets his price, a consumer chooses what ``evidence'' or hard information to disclose about her valuation.
+We study both those disclosure environments in which evidence is \textbf{simple}, where a consumer can either speak ``the whole truth'' (reveal her type) or say nothing at all, as well as those in which evidence is \textbf{rich}, where a consumer can disclose facts about her type without having to reveal it completely.\footnote{We borrow this terminology from \cite{hagenbach2017}.} In our game, the consumer first observes her type and then chooses a message to disclose to the firm from the set of messages available to her.
+The firm then quotes a price, and the consumer chooses whether to buy the product at that price.
+The firm and the consumer cannot commit to their strategic choices.